 Revenue delay the collection of stamp duty on credit cards.

-Because of the ongoing Covid-19 crisis, Minister for Finance, Paschal Donohoe said he would defer the collection of stamp duty on credit cards.
+Because of the Covid-19 crisis, Minister for Finance, Paschal Donohoe said in March that he would defer the collection of the credit card stamp duty this year.

-Revenue has confirmed that the stamp duty on credit cards will not be collected until 1 July 2020.
+Revenue confirmed that they will not collect the stamp duty on credit cards until 1 July 2020.

-Generally, financial institutions collect the €30 stamp duty from credit card accounts on 1 April each year.
+Generally, financial institutions collect the €30 duty from credit card accounts on 1 April each year.

 Individual credit card account holders do not need to take any action.
-The collection date will be changed automatically by financial institutions.
+Your bank or financial institution will change the collection date automatically.

-It looks like the banks are still making their own charges on current accounts.
+It looks like the banks are still making their usual charges on current accounts.
 No mention of suspending them.